ojkelly/yarn.build/readme.md

 # or any path you want to put it in that's outside your project root
 yarn bundle --no-compress --output-directory /srv/app
 ```

+#### `.bundleignore` NEW!

+You can set files to be ignored when bundling for even smaller bundles.

+Add a `.bundleignore` file with the same format as `.gitignore` next to the
+`package.json` you are bundling.

+Optionally put one next to your root `package.json` to apply to all bundles.

+You can pass `--ignore-file` to specify a different ignore file.

+Or decide at bundle time what to ignore by passing `--exclude` along with the file path to ignore.

+See #112 for the original PR.

 ### `test`